-- 6.16 Students are entitled to a re-mark if they consider their work has been incorrectly marked. - 6.17 Re-marks must be applied for they are not automatically available. - 6.18 The Head of Department is notified, and the re-mark carried out in accordance with the approved marking procedures. - 6.19 Re-marking may be an internal or external process. - 6.20 The Head of Department or delegate should oversee the process and liaise with the student and external marker. - 6.21 Where a re-mark produces a result different from the original result the higher result/or grade will be retained. - 6.22 The re-mark fee is refunded if the result/grade is improved following the re-mark.

-Refer to FEES, CHARGES AND REFUNDS (DOMESTIC STUDENTS) and FEES, CHARGES AND REFUNDS (INTERNATIONAL STUDENTS) for re-mark fees.
+- 6.16 Students are entitled to a re-mark if they consider their work has been incorrectly marked. - 6.17 Re-marks must be applied for they are not automatically available. - 6.18 The Curriculum Manager is notified, and the re-mark is carried out by a subject specialist other than the academic staff member who initially marked the item, and in accordance with the approved marking procedures. - 6.19 Re-marking may be an internal or external process. - 6.20 The Curriculum Manager or delegate should oversee the process and liaise with the student and the marker carrying out the re-mark. - 6.21 Where a re-mark produces a result different from the original result the higher result/or grade will be retained. - 6.22 The re-mark fee is refunded if the result/grade is improved following the re-mark. - Refer to FEES, CHARGES AND REFUNDS (DOMESTIC STUDENTS) and FEES, CHARGES AND REFUNDS (INTERNATIONAL STUDENTS) for re-mark fees.